discourse/discourse-subscriptions/README.md

 * Add your Stripe public and private keys in settings and set the currency to your local value.
 * Enable the plugin and wait for people to donate money.

+## Usage

+Enable the plugin and enter your Stripe API keys in the settings.
+You can also configure amounts and the default currency.

+Visit `/patrons`

 ## Testing

 ## Warranty